MicrosoftLearning/mslearn-fabric/Instructions/Labs/08-data-science.md

 Microsoft Fabric will keep track of all your experiments and allows you to visually explore them.

 1. Navigate to the **Data Science** home page.
-1. Select the `experiment-mlflow` experiment to open it.
+1. Select the `experiment-churn` experiment to open it.

+    > **Tip:**
+    > If you don't see any logged experiment runs, refresh the page.

 1. Select the **View** tab.
 1. Select **Run list**.
 1. Select the two latest runs by checking each box.
     As a result, your two last runs will be compared to each other in the **Metric comparison** pane.
-By default, the accuracy and estimator are plotted by run name.
+By default, the metrics are plotted by run name.
 1. Select the **&#128393;** (Edit) button of the graph visualizing the accuracy for each run.
 1. Change the **visualization type** to `bar`.
 1. Change the **X-axis** to `estimator`.
 1. Select **Replace** and explore the new graph.

+By plotting the accuracy per logged estimator, you can review which algorithm resulted in a better model.

+## Save the model

+After comparing machine learning models that you've trained across experiment runs, you can choose the best performing model.
+To use the best performing model, save the model and use it to generate predictions.

+1. In the experiment overview, ensure the **View** tab is selected.
+1. Select **Run details**.
+1. Select the run with the highest accuracy.
+1. Select **Save** in the **Save as model** box.
+1. Select **Create a new model** in the newly opened pop-up window.
+1. Name the model `model-churn`, and select **Create**.
+1. Select **View model** in the notification that appears at the top right of your screen when the model is created.

+Note that the model, the experiment, and the experiment run are linked, allowing you to review how the model is trained.

 ## Save the notebook and end the Spark session